• Skip to primary navigation

 Make It Now:

-3. Use a medium dough scooper or a spoon to scoop and then roll about 1 1/2 inch meatballs.
+3. Roll: Use a medium dough scooper or a spoon to scoop and then roll about 1 1/2 inch meatballs.
 Line up meatballs on the sheet pan, leaving room between each.

 Freeze For Later:

 Line a sheet pan with parchment paper or foil.
 Then, complete Steps 2 and 3.
-At this point, flash freeze uncooked meatballs by placing on the sheet pan (or in a baking dish) in the freezer for about an hour or so.
+At this point, flash-freeze uncooked meatballs by placing on the sheet pan (or in a baking dish) in the freezer for about an hour or so.
 Once frozen, dump meatballs in a gallon-sized freezer bag, seal, and place in freezer.

 Prepare From Frozen: